Your Diet & Breast Cancer

 Whole grains like unprocessed wheat, rye, oats, corn, bulgur, rice, and barley when added to your diet may reduce your risk of breast cancer.

-These foods have nutrients called phytochemicals that may lower the chances it will return, too.
-They can also help protect against cardiovascular disease — and survivors have higher odds, in part because some treatments can damage the heart.
+These foods have nutrients called phytochemicals that may lower the chances it will return, too and can also help protect against cardiovascular disease.

 Your best bet is to limit saturated fats and trans fats — which come in foods like beef, butter, cheese, ice cream, fried foods, and commercial baked goods.